standardebooks/manual/8-typography.rst

 A partially-obscured word is a word that the author chooses to not divulge by consistently obscuring some or all of it.
 This is not the same as an interruption in dialog, which may interrupt a word, but not obscure it in the same stylistic sense.

 #.
-Em dashes are used for partially-obscured years.
+Em dashes are used for *partially-obscured* years and *totally-obscured* days of the month.

 	.. code:: html

 		<p>It was the year 19:ws:`wj`— in the town of Metropolis.</p>

+		<p>She arrived on May —, 1922.</p>

 #.
-A regular hyphen is used in partially obscured years where only the last number is obscured.
+A regular hyphen is used in *partially-obscured* years where only the last number is obscured, and in *partially-obscured* days of the month.

 	.. code:: html

 		<p>It was the year 192-	in the town of Metropolis.</p>

+		<p>His birthday was August 1-, 1911.</p>

 #.
 A non-breaking hyphen (:utf:`‑` or U+2011) is used when a single letter is obscured in a word.